Table of Contents

 In Ayurveda, Vidari is described as Balya (Strengthening), Brmhaniya (Weight-increasing), Stanyavardhana (Increases breast milk) Shukrala (Increases sperm count) and Rasayana (Rejuvenator).

 Vidarikand has emmenagogue, significant oestrogenic and progesteronogenic activities with no toxicity.
 It is highly effective in dysmenorrhoea, dysfunctional uterine bleeding and in menopausal syndrome.
-It improves quality and quantity of breast milk.
+It improves the quality and quantity of breast milk.
 Vidarikand increases serum prolactin level and thereby increases lactation.
 For a lack of milk after childbirth, 5 g of powder is given to mothers in cow’s milk.

 Mulethi: Liquorice Root (Glycyrrhiza glabra) is extensively used in Ayurveda.
 It relieves coughs, sore throats, respiratory problems, abdominal pain and hyperacidity.
 It is used to prepare cough remedies, skin preparations, and in combination with other plants for the treatment of ulcer.
 It should not be used in high blood pressure, fluid retention, diabetes and certain other conditions.